Aermacchi MB-326: Brazil

 Brazil was the main customer for the MB-326, in 1970 ordering two prototypes and 166 MB-326GCs, called the AT-26 Xavante.
-It was produced under license by Embraer with a further six for Togo and 10 for Paraguay.
+The aircraft was produced under license by Embraer with a further six for Togo and 10 for Paraguay.

-The aircraft was important also for two developments: from the MB.326K the MB.326L was produced, this was the direct ancestor of the Aermacchi MB.339.
+Besides, the aircraft was important for two developments: the MB.326K the MB.326L were produced as the direct ancestors of the Aermacchi MB.339.
 With license-building in Brazil, the MB.326 opened the field to further collaborations, leading to the AMX.
-Neither the MB.339 nor the AMX were as successful as the MB.326, but this machine was capable of further steps in technology and commerce.
+Neither the MB.339 nor the AMX were as successful as the MB.326, but they were capable of further steps in technology and commerce.

 South Africa

 South Africa obtained a license to produce the MB-326M (similar to the 'G' model), as the Impala Mk I in 1964 with production starting in 1966.
 It received 40 Italian-built aircraft followed by about 125 built locally by the Atlas Aircraft Corporation, using them both as trainers and in an armed configuration.
-Seven examples of the MB-326K were also bought as light attack aircraft, with a further 15 assembled from kits, while around 78 were license-produced and known as the Impala Mk II.
+Seven examples of the MB-326K were also bought as light attack aircraft, with a further 15 assembled from kits, while around 78 were licence-produced and known as the Impala Mk II.
 Licence production of the single seat version began in 1974.
 The Impala Mk II, locally manufactured and equipped with French armament, was also advanced with a South African ECM suite.